Fiona Travels from Asia

 Spend more time communing with nature, breathe in and out slowly to appreciate the clean air rarely felt in big cities, and then find a quiet place to sit down and meditate.
 Wudang is the perfect place for you to ponder over big questions in your life 😉

-Since travelling around Wudang Mountains takes plenty of time, it is of utmost importance to plan your itinerary beforehand, prioritize attractions you’d most like to visit, and time your bus journeys constantly.
+Since traveling around the Wudang Mountains takes plenty of time, it is of utmost importance to plan your itinerary, prioritize attractions you’d most like to visit and time your bus journeys constantly.
 Below is my 2 day itinerary in Wudang Mountains for your reference.

 Day 1: